MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
 ## Day 47: 22.11.19
-* Was stopped by some Git error again... but solved it.
+* Was stopped by some Git error again... but solved it (69%).
 It takes so much time from the coding.
 But I guess it's good learning anyway.
 * Finished responsive web page at work.

 ## Day 46: 21.11.19